courselabs/docker/hackathon/README.md

 <details>
   <summary>Hints</summary>

 The component names in the diagram are the DNS names the app expects to use.
+It can take 30 seconds or so for all the components to be ready, so you may have to refresh a few times before you see the website.

 </details><br/>